Orexin: Mood

 High levels of orexin-A have been associated with happiness in human subjects, while low levels have been associated with sadness.
 The finding suggests that boosting levels of orexin-A could elevate mood in humans, being thus a possible future treatment for disorders like depression.
+Orexins have also been hypothesized to aid in the development of resilience to the stress response, as their activity in the ventral pallidum was found to decrease depressive symptoms by activating GABAergic neurons at that site.

+It has been observed that orexin, while implicated in addiction and depression, is also involved in the display of anhedonia in ADHD.
+Proper functioning of orexin has been shown to have a large degree of control over behaviors that are motivated by a need to survive, such as searching for food when an organism is starving.
+When orexin does not function as intended, it impairs an organism's ability to feel pleasure from strongly motivated actions.

 Orexin neurons

 Neurotransmitters

 Orexinergic neurons have been shown to be sensitive to inputs from Group III metabotropic glutamate receptors, cannabinoid receptor 1 and CB1–OX1 receptor heterodimers, adenosine A1 receptors, muscarinic M3 receptors, serotonin 5-HT1A receptors, neuropeptide Y receptors, cholecystokinin A receptors, and catecholamines, as well as to ghrelin, leptin, and glucose.
 Orexinergic neurons themselves regulate release of acetylcholine, serotonin, and noradrenaline.

 Orexinergic neurons can be differentiated into two groups based on connectivity and functionality.
 Orexinergic neurons in the lateral hypothalamic group are closely associated with reward related functions, such as conditioned place preference.
 These neurons preferentially innervate the ventral tegmental area and the ventromedial prefrontal cortex.
-In contrast to the lateral hypothalamic neurons, the perifornical-dorsal group of orexinergic neurons are involved in functions related to arousal and autonomic response.
+The neurons found in the ventral tegmental area, the ventromedial prefrontal cortex, and the nucleus accumbens shell are strongly implicated in addiction and the sensitization of neurons to stimulating drugs (such as amphetamines).
+Orexin producing neurons in these areas have been found to be primarily indicated in seeking behavior when externally stimulated by environmental signals such as stress.
+These neurons are in contrast to the lateral hypothalamic neurons, the perifornical-dorsal group of orexinergic neurons are involved in functions related to arousal and autonomic response.
 These neurons project inter-hypothalamically, as well as to the brainstem, where the release of orexin modulates various autonomic processes.